Expert care for the dogs and cats of Bloomington, MN and beyond.

 If your pet needs to be hospitalized, rest assured that our staff is capable, experienced, caring, and compassionate.
 We generally will refer intensive care patients to Internal Medicine Specialists, where they are set up for 24-hour care.

-We have our own laundry faculties and bedding at each clinic.
+We have our own faculties and bedding at each clinic.
 Animals are kept clean and dry and are closely monitored.